msainsburydale/NeuralEstimators.jl/docs/src/workflow/advancedusage.md

 ```math
 \boldsymbol{U} \equiv \boldsymbol{Z} \odot \boldsymbol{W},
 ```
 where $\odot$ denotes elementwise multiplication and the product of a missing element and zero is defined to be zero.
 Irrespective of the missingness pattern, $\boldsymbol{U}$ and $\boldsymbol{W}$ have the same fixed dimensions and hence may be processed easily using a single neural network.
-A neural point estimator is then trained on realisations of $\{\boldsymbol{U}, \boldsymbol{W}\}$ which, by construction, do not contain any missing elements.
+A neural estimator is then trained on realisations of $\{\boldsymbol{U}, \boldsymbol{W}\}$ which, by construction, do not contain any missing elements.

 The manner in which $\boldsymbol{U}$ and $\boldsymbol{W}$ are combined depends on the multivariate structure of the data and the chosen architecture.
 For example, when the data are gridded and the neural network is a CNN, then $\boldsymbol{U}$ and $\boldsymbol{W}$ can be concatenated along the channels dimension (i.e., the penultimate dimension of the array).
 The construction of augmented data sets $\{\boldsymbol{U}, \boldsymbol{W}\}$ from incomplete data is facilitated by the helper function [`encodedata()`](@ref).